gohrhyyan/MOS-UI/README.md

 # SSH into the Pi using the hostname raspberrypi.local
 1.
-`sudo nano /boot/firmware/config.txt` and add this line to the end of the file
+`sudo nano /boot/firmware/config.txt` and add these lines to the end of the file
 ```
 [all]
 dtoverlay=dwc2,dr_mode=peripheral
+dtoverlay=pi3-miniuart-bt
+dtoverlay=disable-bt

 ```
 delete everthing under, and including these two headers
 ```